yahiaetman/ms-level-gen/README.md

     python cli.py train -cfg ./configs/sokoban/gflownet/div-tuple.yml -ovr save_path="./experiment" dataset_config.data_augmentation:=False

-The `:=` sign means that the value after it will be passed to the python builtin function `eval`, and it is useful to set options that are not strings.
+The `:=` sign means that the value after it will be passed to the python built-in function `eval`, and it is useful to set options that are not strings.
 If the training was interrupted, you can resume it using:

     python cli.py resume ./experiment